-What you can watch: Hoopla's TV selection is something of a hodge-podge, with a smattering of well-known shows mixed in with a lot of lesser-known self-help, documentary and family fare.
-For example, you'll find season one of both "The Librarians" and the British version of "Shameless," various instructional videos from The Great Courses series and a number of PBS Kids shows.
-Many Ken Burns documentaries are available as well.
+What you can watch: Hoopla's TV selection is something of a hodge-podge, with a smattering of well-known shows mixed in with a lot of self-help, documentary and family fare.
+For example, you'll find three seasons of the SyFy original Humans, both seasons of The Jim Gaffigan Show and lots of Ken Burns documentaries.
+Hoopla also has instructional videos from The Great Courses series, various PBS Kids shows and plenty of Acorn TV content that would otherwise require a subscription.

 Network apps and sites

 Just about every major network lets you stream shows via a web site and/or mobile app, which seems like great news for cord-cutters.
-So what if you couldn't watch, say, the latest episode of "Bob's Burgers"?
+So what if you couldn't watch, say, the latest episode of Bob's Burgers?
 Just fire up the Fox Now app and stream it on-demand.
 At least, that's the idea.

 What you can watch: If there's a show that's currently on the air, chances are good you can watch it online.
 However, in some cases there's a Catch-22: Many networks require you to have an active service provider like AT&T U-verse, Dish or Xfinity.
 Unless you can supply valid sign-in credentials, you can't stream.
-That's true of networks like AMC, Syfy and TBS, meaning no episodes of "The Walking Dead, "The Expanse" or "The Detour" for you.
-But The CW doesn't have any sign-in requirements (so enjoy yourself some episodes of "The Flash"), and Fox requires sign-in only for some shows and episodes.
+That's true of networks like AMC and Syfy, meaning no episodes of The Walking Dead or Deadly Class for you.
+But CBS (which owns CNET), TBS, The CW and a few others will let you watch at least some episodes of some shows without a sign-in.
+So you'll have to poke around a bit.

 Where you can watch: Tubi TV's list of supported devices rivals that of Crackle.
 The service offers apps for Android and iOS, the major game consoles and streaming devices, and some Samsung TVs.
 It does not offer the option to download content for offline viewing.

 Although Yahoo's streaming service has a smattering of movies, the big focus is on TV shows.
-It has lots of them, thanks to a recent partnership with Hulu, and you don't need a Yahoo account to get in.
+It has lots of them, thanks to a partnership with Hulu, and you don't even need a Yahoo account to get in.
 Indeed, this is perhaps the most abundant source of free online TV.

-What you can watch: Once upon a time, Hulu proper offered a free ad-supported service.
-That's no longer the case, but Yahoo View has picked up the mantle, offering nearly every show in Hulu's library -- though not always as many episodes, and still with commercials.
-For example, View has only the five most recent episodes of "Bob's Burgers," while Hulu offers the entire current season.
-Even so, if you're looking for a place to watch a wealth of both current and classic TV ("Happy Days" anyone?), Yahoo View is an excellent source.
+What you can watch: Yahoo View offers many of the same shows Hulu does, but not nearly as many episodes, and still with commercials.
+For example, View has only the four most recent episodes of Bob's Burgers, while Hulu offers the entire series.
+Even so, if you're looking for a place to watch a wealth of both current and classic TV (Happy Days, anyone?), Yahoo View is an excellent source.